lsst-sqre/sqr-079/index.rst

 The same specification is used for both the :file:`secrets.yaml` and :file:`secrets-{environment}.yaml` files.
 Either or both may be missing for a given application.
+Secrets specified in :file:`secrets-{environment}.yaml` override (completely, not through merging the specifications) any secret with the same key in :file:`secrets.yaml`.

 These files will be syntax-checked against a YAML schema in CI tests for the Phalanx repository.